lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/README.md

 ```

 So far so good, since the `cluster` group priority is '10'.

-The same results can be confirmed when you convert the same to a yaml inventory as [hosts.ex1.yml](./hosts.ex1.yml):
+The same results can be confirmed when you convert the same inventory to yaml as [hosts.ex1.yml](./hosts.ex1.yml):

 ```
 # ansible-inventory -i hosts.ex1.yml --list host1